Test-Jar-Labs/Engineering-Practices-Pipelines-and-Methods/README.md

 5 second iteration times

 ## [Normcore](https://normcore.io/documentation/guides/creating-a-player-controller.html)
+Free for prototyping and other uses $49 a month.
+Supportive of startups.
 Plug and play Unity multiplayer solution.
 So dope.
 Realtime Library Components for client server syncs.

 ## [Testing Unity Multiplayer Locally](https://docs-multiplayer.unity3d.com/docs/develop/tutorials/testing/testing_locally/index.html)
 Guide covering the available workflows for testing multiplayer games locally.
 ParrelSync is the best one within editor.
 You can also build.